Transparency Act

 What we do:

-Our business concept is to design, manufacture and support systems for propulsion, positioning and maneuvering of advanced seagoing vessels.
+Our business concept is to design, manufacture and support systems for propulsion, positioning and manoeuvring of advanced seagoing vessels.

 Who we are: